eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ### Q: I'm a new user at CSCS.
 I cannot use ftp to connect to the system and upload files.
 Could you give some advice?

 You should be able to use `rsync`, `scp` or `sftp` instead: please check the availability of these commands using `which` within the terminal.
 For more information on their usage, please have a look at the corresponding manual pages with the commnad `man`.
+Large data transfers should use the [Data Transfer](../storage/data_trasfer) service offered by CSCS.

 ---

 # Compilation and Optimization